reruo321/CPP-Self-Study/README.md

 # C++ Self Study
-This repository covers everything I have studied on mainly C++ and C.
+This repository covers everything I have studied on mainly C++, C, and assembly.

 * Personal Solutions and Useful Algorithms for Online Judge Problems
 * Standard C++ STL and Other Useful 3rd-party Libraries